eosnetworkfoundation/bootstrap-private-network/doc/use-cases-private-network.md

+# Use Cases

-# Purpose
+## Purpose

 There are two purposes to this repository.
-The primary purpose is to act as a reference implementation of the Savanna algorithm.
+The primary purpose is to act as a developer reference for the Savanna algorithm.
 The reference includes the following:
 - The git commit level for Antelope Software.
    - Leap
    - CDT